 The Last Word

 So how should Christians treat the Harry Potter series?
 Well, if you have a clear conscience and you find the genre of fantasy fiction edifying; read and enjoy them!
-I agree with Christian musician Andrew Peterson who wrote “. . .
+I agree with Christian musician and author Andrew Peterson who wrote “. . .
 Jesus used [the Harry Potter series] to help me long for heaven, to remind me of the invisible world, to keep my imagination active and young, and . . . to show me his holy bravery in his triumph over the grave.”
-For more on the Christian symbolism in the series, see my resources section below (warning: spoilers!)
-I’d love to talk about it here, but I detest spoilers, so I’ll let you read them somewhere else. :)
+For more on the Christian symbolism in the series, see my resources section below (spoiler warning!)

-No matter what your ultimate decision is, in regards to fantasy literature, I challenge you to apply equal discernment in whatever you read.
-By seeking after truth, you will grow closer to the author of Truth, Jesus Christ.
+No matter what your ultimate decision is in regards to fantasy literature, I challenge you to apply equal discernment in whatever you read.
+In seeking after truth, you will grow closer to the author of Truth, Jesus Christ.

 The following are resources that I recommend for those doing further research on this topic.
 There are many more where these came from, but these are the best from what I found.
 There are a variety of opinions represented here.
 Just because I have a link here, doesn’t mean that I agree with it or other writings of the author.
 And last warning–if you haven’t yet read the Harry Potter, Narnia or LOTR series, a good number of these links contain major spoilers!